magenta-aps/OMS/README.md

-# OMS
-Backend (RESTful service) for the EARK Order Management Tool
+# Order Management Servive (OMS)
+The Order Management Service is the backend for the Order Management Tool (OMT) in the [EARK project](http://eark-project.com/).
+It is a RESTful service written in Python/Flask.
+As an enduser of the
+[E-Ark-Platform UI](https://github.com/magenta-aps/E-Ark-Platform-UI) it is not necessary to worry about the OMS, but below the API used by the frontend developers is described (all the services respond with JSON).

 ## Items Service